 We currently host the past year's GDELT data in a cluster called GDELT2.
 You can access it read-only using Compass, or any of the MongoDB drivers, with the following connection string:

 The raw data is contained in a collection called "eventsCSV", and a slightly massaged copy of the data (with Actors and Actions broken down into subdocuments) is contained in a collection called "recentEvents".

 We're still making changes to this cluster, and plan to load more data in as time goes on (as well as keeping up-to-date with the 15-minute updates to GDELT!), so keep an eye out for updates to this blog post!

 There's a high likelihood that you can't work with the data in its raw form.
 For one reason or another you need the data in a different format, or filtered in some way to work with it efficiently.
 In that case, I highly recommend you follow Adrienne's advice in her GDELT Primer README.

 In the next few days we'll be publishing a tool to efficiently load the data you want into a MongoDB cluster.
 In the meantime, read up on GDELT, have a look at the sample data, and find some teammates to build with!

 The following documents contain most of the official documentation you'll need for working with GDELT.
 We've summarized much of it here, but it's always good to check the source, and you'll need the CAMEO encoding listing!

 We hope the above gives you some insight into this fascinating dataset.
 We’ve chosen it as the theme, "Data as News", for this year's MongoDB World Hackathon due to it’s size, longevity, currency and global relevance.
-If you fancy exploring the GDELT dataset more, as well as learning MongoDB, and competing for some one-of-a-kind prizes, well, go ahead and We’d be glad to have you!
+If you fancy exploring the GDELT dataset more, as well as learning MongoDB, and competing for some one-of-a-kind prizes, well, go ahead and sign up here to the Hackathon!
+We’d be glad to have you!